Baland Jalal: Early life and education

 Jalal was born in Bulgaria to Kurdish parents who had fled the war in Iraq and later moved to Denmark.
-In a 2022 interview with Vox, he recounted spending part of his childhood in a refugee camp before growing up in a disadvantaged neighborhood in Denmark, experiences which he later linked to his scientific interest in sleep paralysis.
+In a 2022 interview with Vox, he recounted spending part of his childhood in a refugee camp before growing up in a disadvantaged neighborhood in Denmark marked by violence and gang activity.
+In interviews with Danish media, he has recalled navigating a difficult social environment during his upbringing, while also describing his home life as stable and supportive.